Struck At ATM By Car

 This matter involved an individual who was a pedestrian at an ATM when he was struck from behind by an elderly driver who went over the curb.
 The claim was against the defendant for failure to provide protective devices around the ATM.
 The plaintiff was a single man who suffered the loss of his leg.

 Settlement: $2.7 Million | Butte County Superior Court | Perrucci v.
 Deen

-This matter involved an individual who suffered an injury as a result of the motor vehicle collision which ultimately resulted in his death while he was being operated on for an injury to his shoulder claimed to have been suffered in the incident.
+This matter involved an individual who suffered an injury to his shoulder as a result of the motor vehicle collision which ultimately resulted in his death while he was being operated on for the shoulder injury.
 It involved the death of a father and husband who was 40 years old.
-The Defendants contested causation of the decedent's death.
+The defendants contested causation of the decedent’s death.
 The matter settled shortly before trial.

 Motorcycle Tire Failed

 Settlement: $2 Million | El Dorado County Superior Court | Mechem v.
 Classic Air Custom Motorcycles

 This matter involved a motorcycle that had a tire failure and resulted in the death of the passenger/wife of the motorcyclist.
 This was a products liability action and alleged negligence on the part of the service company who performed maintenance on the motorcycle and installed the subject tire.
 The matter ultimately settled for the policy limits.